swd12012/AdvancedInformatics2021/README.md

 ### Week 7

-Scripts for eek 7's lab exercise (indexing and aligning) can be found in the [same respository](https://github.com/swd12012/AdvancedInformaticsPracticeAnalyses) as last week in a scripts directory.
+Scripts for week 7's lab exercise (indexing and aligning) can be found in the [same respository](https://github.com/swd12012/AdvancedInformaticsPracticeAnalyses) as last week. a scripts directory.